Skip to main content

 Aggregated trace analytics

-Use dimensions and measures with the summary shape to group and aggregate traces.
+Use GROUP BY with the summary shape to group and aggregate traces.
 This is useful for analyzing patterns, monitoring performance trends, and comparing metrics across models or time periods.
+These examples show how to group traces by model to track performance over time, and how to compare workflows across experiments:

 -- Group traces by model to analyze performance over time

-metadata.model as model,
+metadata.model AS model,

-count(1) as trace_count,
+count(1) AS trace_count,

-avg(scores.Factuality) as avg_score,
+avg(scores.Factuality) AS avg_score,

-avg(metrics.estimated_cost) as avg_cost
+avg(metrics.estimated_cost) AS avg_cost

 -- Compare workflows across experiments

-metadata.workflow_type as workflow,
+metadata.workflow_type AS workflow,

-count(1) as trace_count,
+count(1) AS trace_count,

-avg(metrics.estimated_cost) as avg_cost,
+avg(metrics.estimated_cost) AS avg_cost,

-avg(scores.Success) as success_rate
+avg(scores.Success) AS success_rate

-The filter clause lets you specify conditions to narrow down results.
-Similar to the WHERE clause in SQL, it supports a wide range of operators and functions, including complex conditions.
+The WHERE clause lets you specify conditions to narrow down results.
+It supports a wide range of operators and functions, including complex conditions.
+This example WHERE clause only retrieves data where:

-- input contains the word “question” (case-insensitive)
+• input contains the word “question” (case-insensitive)

-- more than 1000 tokens were used or the data being traced was made in production
+• more than 1000 tokens were used or the data being traced was made in production

-from: project_logs('my-project-id')
+FROM project_logs('my-project-id')

 -- Simple comparisons

-scores.Factuality > 0.8 and
+scores.Factuality > 0.8 AND

-metadata.model = "gpt-4" and
+metadata.model = 'gpt-4' AND

 -- Array operations